andreagussoni/Python/README.md

 # Python

-Python educational scripts from finance to machine learning
+Python educational scripts and personal projects from finance to machine learning.

-"""python
-Python3
-"""